Pediatric Orthopedic Surgeons treating Coxa Vera

 • In some cases, your doctor may perform additional tests to rule out other conditions.

-A diagnosis of coxa vera is important to help guide the treatment and management of the condition.
+A diagnosis of coxa vara is important to help guide the treatment and management of the condition.
 Early and accurate diagnosis can help prevent further damage to the hip joint and surrounding tissues.
 Early diagnosis will also help improve your child’s overall prognosis.

 Surgery Considerations